Fra Angelico: San Marco, Florence, 1436–1445

-Each cell is decorated with a fresco which matches in size and shape the single round-headed window beside it.
-The frescoes are apparently for contemplative purpose.
+Each cell is decorated with a fresco which matches in size and shape of the single round-headed window beside it.
+The frescoes are apparently for contemplative purposes.
 They have a pale, serene, unearthly beauty.
 Many of Fra Angelico's finest and most reproduced works are among them.
-There are, particularly in the inner row of cells, some of less inspiring quality and of more repetitive subject, perhaps completed by assistants.
-Many pictures include Dominican saints as witnesses of scene each in one of the nine traditional prayer postures depicted in De Modo Orandi.
+There are, particularly in the inner row of cells, some of the less inspiring quality and of the more repetitive subject, perhaps completed by assistants.
+Many pictures include Dominican saints as witnesses of the scene each in one of the nine traditional prayer postures depicted in De Modo Orandi.
 The friar using the cell could place himself in the scene.